Mental illness in children: Know the signs

 Diagnosing mental illness in children can take time because young children may have trouble understanding or expressing their feelings, and normal development varies.
 Your child's health care provider may change or refine a diagnosis over time.

 Common treatment options for children who have mental health conditions include:

 - Psychotherapy.
-Psychotherapy, also known as talk therapy or behavior therapy, is a way to address mental health concerns by talking with a psychologist or other mental health provider.
-During psychotherapy, a child might learn about his or her condition, moods, feelings, thoughts and behaviors.
-Psychotherapy can help a child learn how to respond to challenging situations with healthy coping skills.
+Psychotherapy is also known as talk therapy or behavior therapy.
+Psychotherapy is a way to address mental health concerns by talking with a psychologist or other mental health professional.
+With young children, psychotherapy may include play time or games, as well as talk about what happens while playing.
+During psychotherapy, children and adolescents learn how to talk about thoughts and feelings, how to respond to them, and how to learn new behaviors and coping skills.

 How can I help my child cope with mental illness?

 You will play an important role in supporting your child's treatment plan.
 To care for yourself and your child:

 - Consider family counseling that treats all members as partners in the treatment plan.

 - Ask your child's mental health professional for advice on how to respond to your child and handle difficult behavior.

 - Enroll in parent training programs, particularly those designed for parents of children with a mental illness.